swcarpentry/shell-novice/episodes/05-loop.md

 {: .language-bash}

 Using the <kbd>←</kbd>,
-Nelle navigates to and changes the command `echo` to `bash goostats.sh`:
+Nelle navigates to the `echo` command and changes it to `bash goostats.sh`:

 ~~~
 $ for datafile in NENE*A.txt NENE*B.txt; do bash goostats.sh $datafile stats-$datafile; done